i-christian/school_management_system/deployment.md

 There are some environment variables only used by GitHub Actions that you can configure:

-* `LATEST_CHANGES`: Used by the GitHub Action [latest-changes](https://github.com/tiangolo/latest-changes) to automatically add release notes based on the PRs merged.
-It's a personal access token, read the docs for details.
 * `SMOKESHOW_AUTH_KEY`: Used to handle and publish the code coverage using [Smokeshow](https://github.com/samuelcolvin/smokeshow), follow their instructions to create a (free) Smokeshow key.

 ### Generate secret keys